Sara McClelland, PhD

 Overview

-Associate Professor in the departments of Women’s & Gender Studies and Psychology at the University of Michigan
+Professor, Women’s & Gender Studies Dept. and Psychology Dept. at the University of Michigan

 PhD in Social/Personality Psychology from The Graduate Center, City University of New York (2009)